 As a result, there can be a lot of pressure on students to do the necessary work to get into the college of their choice.
 As a parent, your support will be crucial through this time to help your child to make decisions that will lead to the college and career path that’s most suitable for him.
 Below are some things that your child will need to do to get ready for his college planning — and some ways for you to help.

 Is your child having trouble in a class?
 Many schools have peer tutors, students in upper grades who’ll help him for free.
 Your child should talk to his teachers or counselors and let them know he wants extra help.

-- Provide family support.
 If you haven’t been to college yourself, you may think you can’t help your child.
 That’s not true.
 You can talk to his counselors and help him stay on the right path.
 Your support will be important as he begins to make important decisions about his future.